MartV0/personal-site/content/posts/variable_sized_on_stack.md

 draft = false
 +++

-Lets first give some background on why I wanted to create this post.
+Let's first give some background on why I wanted to create this post.
 Local variables are stored on the stack, these variables are usually fixed size, which makes addressing them very easy.
 The `rbp` register stores a pointer to an address on the stack, called the stack frame.
-A local variables are offset by some constant value relative to the stack frame.
+Local variables are offset by some constant value relative to the stack frame.

 <!--<style>-->
 <!--table tr th:empty {-->